kaliypsocraft/something-awesome/REPORT.md

 - Conducted post-quantum cryptography research specifically post-quantum digital signatures
 - Read into a data structure
   ### What I need to improve?
-- Once again phone has stolen my attention at times
+- Once again phone has stolen my attention at times.
+- Rushing into a problem rather than taking the time to slow down and think.
-- Hitting dead ends in problems and feeling demoralised
+- Hitting dead ends in problems and feeling demoralised.
   ### How to fix errors?
 - Set aside time to be cognizant of *how to* solve a problem rather than diving straight in.
+- Be mindful and intentional in everything I do and be methodical in my thinking
 ## Week 6